Economic consequences of the Russo-Ukrainian war (2022–present): Russia

 Some Western journalists expressed an opinion that international sanctions did not harm Russian economy and even quite the opposite, they allowed Russian groups to acquire assets of Western companies withdrawing from Russia.
 This has been clarified by Forbes economists who explained that over 1000 companies withdrawn from Russia and while they were forced to sell their assets at 50% discount, these losses make 1-2% of their global revenues.
 Russian government itself declared it "prefers the companies remains in Russia" as such a large withdrawal massively harmed investor confidence and drastically reduced performance of the markets from which the Western companies have withdrawn.
 As result, the value of the assets acquired by Russian government has collapsed instantly.
 Valuation of Russian state-owned companies has collapsed even more, with Gazprom losing 75% of its value.
 The tax income Russian government receives from foreign companies also decreased by 75%.
 Numerous sectors of Russian economy collapsed by as much as 90%, energy export revenues dropped by 50%.

 According to economist Sergey Guriev, Russian economy after 2022 has practically split into two parallel ones: the military economy, that runs on orders placed by the government with the military industries and payments to soldiers, which has observed growth; and the civilian sector that heavily suffers from high inflation, price increases, underemployment and high credit rates.
 High growth in the military economy results in the macroeconomic indicators biased towards the defense orders, so the collapse of civilian production by 10% was not reflected in the GDP.

+A 2024 analyst for the Carnegie Endowment for International Peace found that the consequences has been different among classes.

+While the Russian middle class has been shocked, blue-collar workers have had salary rises beyond inflation.

+There increases have been reflected in a rise of tax income from regions traditionally net receivers such as the republic of Chuvashia.

+Russians have directed these funds to higher savings, incited by high interest rates, and to consumption such as gambling and down payments for subsidized mortgages.

+The study cites the salary of weavers, 18,000–25,000 rubles in December 2021 (about $250–350) and 120,000 rubles ($1,300) in 2024.

+A courier can earn as much as a member of the Russian Academy of Sciences.

+These classes thus, more influenced by propaganda, have a good opinion of the Russian regime.